Alok-01/Triangle/README.md

-The Three applicaiton one is webClient (UI), IdentityWebServer & ApiBackend.
+The Three main application one is web Client (UI), Identity Webserver & API Backend.

-Project : Only a Sample Domain i.e. Student Registration Form with only Authroization & Authenciate
+Project: A Sample Domain i.e. Student Registration Form with Authorization & Authenticate

 The Technology: